 When he finally got his breath back, the General turned to the strange Subaltern that had been standing in the background.

-Thomas was surprised by the rough and course voice of the man called Sharpe.
+Thomas was surprised by the rough and course voice of the man called Grey.
 He did not sound like other Officers but more like one of the rank and file of the army.
 Thomas also saw what could have been the faintest of smiles on the rough looking Subaltern.

 "This way Corporal."

 The man sounded curt and was definitely not to be trifled with as he led the way through the mass of Officers while Thomas tried to carry all the weapons in his smaller hands.
-Once outside the man called Sharpe, turned to Thomas.
+Once outside the man called Grey, turned to Thomas.

 "Right lad, now you made the toffs worry about their skins, let's get your kit sorted."

-Lieutenant Sharpe stopped and took the rifle from his hand and slung it over Thomas shoulder.
+Lieutenant Grey stopped and took the rifle from his hand and slung it over Thomas shoulder.
 Next he showed him how to settle the scabbard of the sword over the other shoulder so it sat near his left hip.
 Taking the large box with the pistols he secured the clasp on the lid and handed it back to Thomas.